azadecon/azadecon/content/post/revisiting_OpenRefine.md

 1. Since OpenRefine uses (default) browser interface, it is advisable to use a separate one so that you do not clutter your workspace.

-2. Also, do not kill the background OpenRefine process (terminal window) that might lead to data loss.
+2. Also, do not kill the background OpenRefine process (the terminal window).
+It might lead to data loss.

 3. Additionally, it helps to increase the maximum heap size from the default one.
 On an 8 GB machine, 3-4 GB is ideal.